 Fetal Position

 Some stomach sleepers might adopt a fetal position, where they curl their body into a slightly curved shape, knees drawn up towards the chest, and head turned to the side.
-Placing a pillow under the pelvis is one way that stomach sleepers help maintain the spine’s natural curve, which in turn can alleviate lower back pain for some people.
+Placing a pillow under the pelvis is one way that stomach sleepers help maintain the spine’s natural curve, which can alleviate lower back pain for some people.

 Arm under the pillow